OnlyOneOf

 OnlyOneOf is a South Korean boy band formed by 8D Entertainment in 2019.
 They debuted on May 28, 2019, with Dot Point Jump.
 Originally a seven-member group, Love departed on August 2, 2021.
-They left 8D Entertainment on October 30, 2025 at the contract expiration.

 History

 2019: Debut with Dot Point Jump and first comeback Line Sun Goodness

 On May 1, 2019, 8D Creative announced the debut of a seven-member group called OnlyOneOf, which stands for "someone's only one".
 The style pursued by the group was described as "ubersexual," indicating a mix of softness and strong masculine sexiness.
 The members trained for three years, coming up with songs, stage composition, costumes and concepts themselves for the weekly evaluations.

 The group debuted on May 28 with "Savanna" and "Time Leap" from their mini album Dot Point Jump; only the two songs were released on that day along with the music videos, while the other four tracks were revealed sequentially for each 5,555 use of the hashtag "#OnlyOneOf" on Twitter.
 Members KB, Love and Nine participated in writing and composing two songs.
 "Savanna" was considered a viral YouTube hit, gaining more than 10 million views in five months.

 As part of the promotions of their first EP, the group performed on music shows for seven weeks, held a 4-hour fansigning event, and worked as baristas in Seoul, Busan and Gwangju.
 Starting October 1, they released the 8-part reality show OnlyOneOf Love Unlock through Mnet and M2.

 They released their second mini album Line Sun Goodness the following October 30.
 Due to technical difficulties, the music video for the title track "Sage" was not released until three days later, on November 2.
 The song explores, both in the lyrics and through the visuals of the music video, temptation and redemption, and the mythology and characters behind OnlyOneOf's concept, which has been developed by creative director and producer Jaden Jeong over three years taking inspiration from religion and the Bible.
 KB, Love and Nine once again wrote lyrics, music, and arrangements for three out of six tracks.

 Following the release of their second EP, OnlyOneOf toured Malaysia from November 22 to November 24.